 In March 2013, the GoBF created the Burkina Faso Investment Promotion Agency (API-BF).
 The establishment of the Presidential Council fulfilled recommendations of a 2009 UNCTAD Investment Policy Review.
 The website is www.investburkina.com.

-To simplify the registration process for companies wishing to establish a presence in Burkina Faso, the government created eight enterprise registration centers called Centres de Formalités des Entreprises, known by their French acronym as CEFOREs.
+To simplify the registration process for companies wishing to establish a presence in Burkina Faso, the government created eight enterprise registration centers called Centres de Formalités des Entreprises (CEFOREs).
 The CEFOREs are one-stop shops for company registration.
-On average, a company can register its business in nine days according to the Doing Business report 2019.
-The CEFOREs are located in Ouagadougou, Bobo-Dioulasso, Ouahigouya, Tenkodogo, Koudougou, Fada N’Gourma, Kaya, Dedougou and Gaoua.
+On average, a company can register its business in nine days according to the 2019 Doing Business report.
+The CEFOREs are in Ouagadougou, Bobo-Dioulasso, Ouahigouya, Tenkodogo, Koudougou, Fada N’Gourma, Kaya, Dedougou and Gaoua.

-Among the 21 countries covered by the World Bank’s Investing across Sectors indicators in the Sub-Saharan Africa region, Burkina Faso is one of the more open economies to foreign equity ownership.
+Among the 21 countries covered by the World Bank’s Investing across Sectors indicators in Sub-Saharan Africa, Burkina Faso is one of the more open economies to foreign equity ownership.
 Most of its sectors are fully open to foreign capital participation, although the law requires companies providing mobile or wireless communication services to have at least one domestic shareholder.
 Furthermore, the state automatically owns 10 percent of the shares of all companies active in the mining sector.
 The government is entitled to nominate one member of the board of directors for such companies.
-Select additional strategic sectors are characterized by monopolistic market structures.
-In particular, the oil and gas sector, and the electricity transmission and distribution sectors.
+Select additional strategic sectors the oil and gas sector, and the electricity transmission and distribution sectors, are characterized by monopolistic market structures.

 Burkina Faso has investment cooperation agreements with France and Switzerland, providing free transfer of corporate earnings, interests, dividends, etc., between the two countries.
-Burkina Faso has signed and ratified investment promotion and mutual protection agreements with Germany, the Netherlands, Malaysia, Belgium-Luxembourg Economic Union, Guinea, Ghana, Benin, Comoros, South Korea, Mauritania, Morocco, Taiwan and Tunisia.
-Burkina Faso signed, but did not ratify, bilateral investment treaties (BITs) with Chad, and Singapore.
-There are BIT revision or negotiation processes going on with France, Italy, Mauritius, Turkish, Kenya and the United Arab Emirates.
+Burkina Faso has signed and ratified investment promotion and mutual protection agreements with Germany, the Netherlands, Malaysia, Belgium-Luxembourg Economic Union, Guinea, Ghana, Benin, Comoros, South Korea, Mauritania, Morocco, Taiwan, and Tunisia.
+Burkina Faso signed—but did not ratify—bilateral investment treaties (BITs) with Chad and Singapore.
+There are BIT revision or negotiation processes going on with France, Italy, Mauritius, Turkey, Kenya, and the United Arab Emirates.
 Burkina Faso has signed various multilateral investment agreements including provisions in the Lomé Convention and the WAEMU Treaty.

 3. Legal Regime